Endometriosis Stages

 What is endometriosis?

-Endometriosis is an inflammatory gynecological condition.
+Endometriosis is an inflammatory gynaecological condition.
 Tissue similar to the lining of the uterus (endometrium) starts to grow in other places, such as the ovaries or fallopian tubes.
 These growths are called endometriosis implants.

 The endometrial tissue outside the uterus thickens and bleeds, just like the normal endometrium in the uterus does during your menstrual cycle.